 It is an extrusion tool.
 All you have to do is draw a shape or profile and drag it along your path.
 Once you master this tool, you just can’t resist using it.
 Mostly used for developing organic shapes though, there are a lot of things you will want to do with this tool.

 E.g. Ornamentation for Doric & Ionic columns, curved objects, and much more.

-Imagine getting inspired by Zaha Hadid’s parametric designs; you want to try out a few shapes and need to visualize it, this plugin will surely help.
+Imagine getting inspired by Zaha Hadid’s parametric designs; you want to try out a few shapes and need to visualize them, this plugin will surely help.

 6. SketchUp as BIM program

 Not many would believe this; but yes, SketchUp has BIM functionality!
 With the help of plugins, of course.
 One such plugin is Skalp, you may find a few more that will suit your work, just Google it!